History & Milestones

 The Chamber works with local and state officials to help attract Great Wolf Resorts to the region and advocates for tax incentives for the project.
 The project helps create over 500 jobs for the region and generates millions in new tax revenue for the city and state.

 To help local manufacturers reduce their energy costs, the Chamber’s economic development arm creates an innovative program to provide Net-Metering Credits from a local solar field.
-The initiative has produced 6,154,746 KwH of Net Metering Credits to the participating manufacturers in the program, with a collective savings of over $1,124,649.
+As of December, 2019, the initiative has produced 10,215,626 kWh of Net Metering Credits to the manufacturers participating in the program.
+Total value of these credits is $2,217,053 and the collective savings to participants totals $1,884,495.

 Roy Nascimento Selected President & CEO